vds2212/vim-remotions/README.md

 let g:remotions_direction = 1
 ```

+Remark: This `g:remotions_direction` setting is overridden by the `direction` option of the motion if any.

 ### Repeat Count

 Some motions support |count| (e.g. |i|, |j|, |}|, etc.).
 E.g.: `2j` make the cursor go 2 lines below.